cshaa/DiracPiglets/Lebesgue Integral/script.md

 Whatcha say?
 That this is too abstract?
 That you have no idea how to use it?
 Oh, I see, you do have a point – this definition *is* very abstract.
 Let's do a few examples to hopefully sort things out.

 ## Examples of measurable spaces
 We'll start with the simplest possible example: we'll make $X$ a finite set.
 Let's say it contains six objects: a pineapple, a rubber duck, a pencil and three leaves.
-Our measuring device $\mu$ will be a digital scale.
+Our measuring device $\mu$ will be a digital scale, which can measure all objects in a set $M$ and for each returns a real number.
 Let's also say that we know for certain that $\mu$ can measure:

 * the rubber duck together with the pineapple
 * the rubber duck together with the pencil